jasonht233/CSCI_4380/readme.md

             *9. connect the outdoor and the fisihing, maybe we can search that if the outdoor can fish, when and where and what kind of fish can get.

+Problem to solve:

+    1. all the information for the user haven't been set up.
+Now we get the id, but we are not sure what's kind of information would be.

+    2. for two or three or more place to find together is not finished.

+    3. Can we think one more hard (complex) problem ???